advaitchaitanya/opensourcelife/_posts/2024-12-03-installing-neovim-on-mac-os-high-sierra.md

 > Neovim is built for users who want the good parts of Vim, and more.

 This has led many users to create solid, shareable configs which modernize modal text editing, including familiar IDE features: auto completion, file explorer, fuzzy finder, linting, etc. One such config, which I'm currently using is [NvChad](https://nvchad.com/).
-This post will demonstrate how to set it all up, which I feel is a beginner friendly entry into the Vim world as their go-to editor, for those who have a little experience beyond the `vim tutor` tutorial.
+This post will demonstrate how to set it all up, which I feel is a beginner friendly entry into the Vim world as a go-to editor, for those who have a little experience beyond the `vim tutor` tutorial.

 ![Neovim setup with NvChad](/assets/images/2024-12-03.jpg "Neovim setup with NvChad")
 > Neovim with NvChad config running on macOS High Sierra in [iTerm2](https://iterm2.com/) with the [Gruvbox](https://iterm2colorschemes.com/) theme